sindresorhus/slash/readme.md

 Type: `string`

-Accepts a Windows backslash path and returns a slash path.
+Accepts a Windows backslash path and returns a path with forward slashes.

 ## License